deconf/Analytics-Insights/readme.txt

 === Analytics Insights - Google Analytics Dashboard for WordPress ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: wordPress analytics, google analytics, google analytics dashboard, google analytics widget, analytics dashboard, statistics, tracking, stats, google, ga, analytics insights, web stats, stats
-Requires at least: 3.5
+Tags: wordPress analytics, google analytics, google analytics dashboard, analytics dashboard, stats Requires at least: 3.5
-Tested up to: 6.4.1
+Tested up to: 6.6
-Stable tag: 6.3.6
+Stable tag: 6.3.7
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A full-featured and entirely free Google Analytics Dashboard plugin for WordPress.
-Adds Google Analytics tracking code and displays stats to help you better understand your users and site content.
+Displays stats to help you to better understand your site content.

 == Description ==

-Analytics Insights is a full-featured and entirely free Google Analytics plugin for WordPress which automatically inserts the Google Analytics tracking code in all your pages and displays your WordPress stats in a dashboard widget.
+Analytics Insights is a free WordPress plugin that enables site tracking using the latest Google Analytics 4 tracking code.
+It allows you to view key Google Analytics stats in your WordPress Dashboard.

-= Analytics Insights Features =
+= Google Analytics Reports, Stats and Insights =

- * **Google Analytics Dashboard:** displays easy to understand stats on your dashboard and in-depth reports for all website's pages.
-Real-time, audience, acquisition, behavior, and engagement stats are all presented as charts within your WordPress Dashboard.
+Analytics Insights displays the reports you need on your dashboard and on the site's frontend.
+Audience, acquisition, behavior, engagement and real-time stats are all presented as charts within a dedicated dashboard widget.

+In addition to a set of general Google Analytics stats, insights like in-depth Page reports and in-depth Post reports are available.

+= Google Analytics Tracking =

+The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection like custom dimensions and events.

- * **Google Analytics Tracking:** installs the latest Google Analytics 4 tracking code.
+The plugin installs the latest Google Analytics 4 tracking code.
 No matter the tracking method you choose, they are all available and customizable: Google Analytics 4 (GA4), Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.
+Accelerated Mobile Pages (AMP) tracking for Google Analytics 4 is also available.

+Advanced features like events tracking and custom dimensions tracking can be enabled with a switch of a button, without the need of any programming skills.

+Old Google Analytics 3 reports are still available.
+Whenever you need to have a look at your old reports, you can switch back to Google Analytics 3 reports using the option available on <em>Analytics Insights > General Settings</em> screen.

+= Analytics Insights on Multisite =

- * **Multisite:** fully compatible with multisite network installs.
+This plugin is fully compatible with multisite network installs.
 Allows using multiple Google Analytics accounts or using a single Google Analytics account for the entire network.

 == Installation ==